0liveiraVictor/postgres-dbms-in-docker-container/README.md

 ### Identifying Containers, Volumes, Networks, and Images

-It is necessary, before performing any maintenance operation—whether on a container, volume, network, or image—to identify and obtain the ID or name of the targeted entity.
+It is necessary, before performing any maintenance operation–whether on a container, volume, network, or image–to identify and obtain the ID or name of the targeted entity.

 > Ensure that any maintenance operation is performed on the correct entity.
 Identification of the entity is crucial for this purpose.